Cookie Consent by Privacy Policies Generator Sieve of Eratosthenes: Benchmarking Rust, Nim, Go against C

 }

-With a more functional syntax, closer to OCaml than C++, the code is concise and yet very readable.
-We can easily identify the different steps of the algorithm.
+With a more functional syntax, closer to OCaml than C++, the code is concise and yet very readable with the different steps of the algorithm remaining easily identifiable.
 Next, the Nim implementation.

 Nim version

 Even though garbage collection seems to be its default use case, the Nim compiler is very flexible as the language supports reference passing.
-Our implementation will make full use of the sequtils module, which allows for operations on sequences like map or filter.
+Our implementation will make full use of the sequtils module to manipulate lists of homogeneous data with variable length.
 Doing so seems more natural for the language than exactly replicating the looping operations found in the C code.
-We had to make the function filter_numbers had to accept a seq by reference however to avoid too many time consuming copying operations.
-The consequence is that the code is not as clear and concise as it could have been.
-The final code stays however close to the Rust implementation.
+We had to make the function filter_numbers had to accept a seq by reference avoiding costly copying operations.

 proc filter_numbers(k: uint32, numbers: var seq[uint32]) =